gphat/omg/resilience.md

 After joining Twitter in 2012 as one of the first Site Reliability Engineers (SRE) I leaned into [observability](http://onemogin.com/observability/).
 While I still consider this work important, I came to the conclusion that **charts don't solve problems, people do.** This led me to invest more in learning about resilience engineering and adaptive capacity.

 In 2019 I joined [SignalFx](https://www.signalfx.com), later [acquired by Splunk](https://www.signalfx.com/blog/signalfx-signs-definitive-agreement-to-be-acquired-by-splunk/) and researched resilience engineering and it's precursors to inform the design of products, organizations, and tooling.
-In 2021 I joined [Jeli](https://www.jeli.io) to work on [incident analysis](https://www.jeli.io/howie-the-post-incident-guide/) so that organizations can more easily learn from their work.
+In 2021 I joined [Jeli](https://www.jeli.io), later acquired by [PagerDuty](https://www.pagerduty.com), to work on [incident analysis](https://www.jeli.io/howie-the-post-incident-guide/) so that organizations can more easily learn from their work.

+Most recently I founded Oilcan and created [Hotpot](https://www.hotpot.works).

 # Writing